ldellape/cms-cvmfs-docker/README.md

 docker run --rm -it -P -p 5901:5901 -p 6080:6080 --device /dev/fuse --cap-add SYS_ADMIN -e CVMFS_MOUNTS="cms.cern.ch oasis.opensciencegrid.org" -e DISPLAY=host.docker.internal:0 -e MY_UID=$(id -u) -e MY_GID=$(id -g) -v ~/.globus:/home/cmsusr/.globus aperloff/cms-cvmfs-docker:latest
 ```

+**Note:** On certain Linux distributions (i.e. Ubuntu) you will need to turn off `apparmor` in order for CVMFS to be mounted successfully.
+Simply add the option `--security-opt apparmor:unconfined` to your `docker run` command.

 ### Stopping a container

 If you've added the `--rm` option to the run command, then the container will be removed once you enter the `exit` command from within the container and the pseudo-tty is closed.